abhi23shek/spreadsheet/readme.md

 - [jQuery](https://jquery.com/): A fast, small, and feature-rich JavaScript library.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or bug fixes.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## Acknowledgements

 - Icons provided by [Google Material Icons](https://fonts.google.com/icons)
 - Fonts provided by [Google Fonts](https://fonts.google.com/)

----

-Feel free to customize this README file according to your project's specific details and requirements.